Michael Easson: Early life and education

 Michael Easson was born in Sydney on 22 March 1955.
 He was educated at St Declan's Primary, Marist Brothers Penshurst and he matriculated at Sydney Technical High School in 1972.

-Easson graduated with First Class Honours in Politics from the University of New South Wales in 1976.
-In 1981 he completed a Trade Union Program at the Harvard Business School and completed management and finance programs at Stanford Business School in 1997, and more recently a Masters in Science in Sustainable Development (with Distinction) from Campion Hall, University of Oxford, and a PhD in history from the University of New South Wales.
-In 2016, Easson was awarded a second PhD in Transport and Urban Planning from the University of Melbourne.
+Easson graduated with First Class Honours in politics from the University of New South Wales in 1976.
+In 1981 he completed a Trade Union Program at the Harvard Business School and completed management and finance programs at Stanford Business School in 1997, and more recently a Master of Science in sustainable development (with Distinction) from Campion Hall, University of Oxford, and a PhD in history from the University of New South Wales.
+In 2016, Easson was awarded a second PhD in transport and urban planning from the University of Melbourne.

 He is married to former federal politician Mary Easson (Member for Lowe, from 1993 to 1996).
 They have two adult daughters.